developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### ClearApplicationCacheOnLaunch
 **Applies only to Android devices running KitKat and higher**.
 Controls whether to erase the HTML5 application cache on launching the app. **Note: Unrelated to the web cache feature**.
 Disabled by default.
-Formerly known as ApplicationCacheOnExit, which is retained for backward compatibility.

 **Possible Values**: